This post contains affiliate links.

-Daniel and I just returned from a weekend in Brasov.
-The town is an easy trip from Sibiu and definitely worth visiting while you’re in Romania.
+Daniel and I just returned from a relaxing stay in the city and truly enjoyed it.
+The town is an easy destination for a weekend trip from Sibiu and definitely worth a stop while you’re in Romania.
 In fact, Daniel and I loved it so much we’re planning to return for six weeks of skiing in winter 2019!

 - Hiking with panoramic views of the city